 For the painting activity you will need:

-Make your our own dinosaur footprint sponges
+How to Make your our own dinosaur footprint sponges

 1)Create dinosaur footprint pattern stencils by drawing simple footprints (see the book for examples) onto a piece of paper.
 Cut the footprints out to use for step 2.